dansmyers/IntroToCS/Labs/E-The_Heart_of_the_Cards.md

 Now implement the single-turn Blackjack game.
 You can review the rules and example output in [the earlier lab](https://github.com/dansmyers/IntroToCS/blob/main/Labs/6-The_Compleat_Gamester.md).

+Tips:

+- You'll need to calculate the value of a card.
+Remember that all face cards count for 10 in Blackjack.
+Maybe you could write a `card_value` method that takes a `Card` as input and returns its Blackjack value.

+- You could make a `hand_value` function that takes a list of `Card` objects and calculates the total Blackjack score of all the cards.
+You can construct this list from the player's cards after the player chooses to hit or stand.

+- Develop incrementally and test as you go.
+You can make sure that each section works before implementing the next part.

 ```
 """
 BLACKJACK